Blue Hole: Ichetucknee Spring’s Hidden Treasure

-I love Ichetucknee Springs, especially Blue Hole, which is why I want to share my love for them.
+I love Ichetucknee Springs, especially Blue Hole.
 I’m grateful to have visited many times, and can never wait for the next trip.

 It’s hard to capture the beauty of this place with words, or even photos.
 If you’re reading this, I urge you to please just go see for yourself because you’ll fall in love.
 After you fall in love, I hope that you’ll appreciate this treasure, and want to help protect it.